An obsession with centralising power is the Prime Minister's tragic flaw, and it looks like it will bring him down

 In the short-term, those consequences would hit Cameron hardest, but George Osborne is likely to suffer more in the long run.

 Indeed, the crackdown on local associations may, more than anything, reflect a growing concern among senior Tories that Osborne can’t win a leadership campaign against Boris Johnson given his support for EU membership.

 Fear of dissent is Cameron’s tragic flaw.
 It could end his premiership, and is already shredding his party.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.